aqaPayam/NakhBot/README.md

 ### Nakh Payment Flow

-When user sends Nakh from Explore:
+When a user chooses to send Nakh from Explore:

-- If the user has enough credits, Nakh is sent immediately.
+* If the user has enough credits, the system spends credits and creates a paid Sent Nakh immediately.
-- If the user does not have enough credits, Nakh is added to pending payment.
+* If the user does not have enough credits, the system creates a Pending Nakh and a related Pending Payment.
-- A Nakh can be paid using existing credits or direct Telegram Stars payment.
-Both paths must result in the same final Sent Nakh behavior.
+* Pending Nakh is an unpaid Nakh attempt, not a delivered Nakh.
+* Pending Nakh is visible only to the sender.
+* Pending Nakh does not notify the receiver.
+* Pending Nakh does not appear in the receiver’s Nakhes.
+* Pending Nakh does not appear in Liked By.
+* Pending Nakh does not create a Match.
-- Pending Nakh can be paid later.
+* Pending Nakh can be paid later.
-- The Nakh text can be edited before payment.
+* Pending Nakh text can be edited before payment.
+* Existing credits and direct Telegram Stars payment must both result in the same final Sent Nakh behavior.
+* When payment succeeds, the Pending Nakh becomes paid and the system creates the delivered Sent Nakh.
-- The target profile is consumed when Nakh is selected.
+* The target profile is consumed when Pending Nakh is created or Sent Nakh is sent.
-- The target profile is not shown again, even if payment is completed later.
+* The target profile is not shown again, even if payment is completed later.

 Nakh cost: